Demo7Vlizer/ChatsAPK/README.md

    - `GOOGLE_API_KEY`: Your Google API key for services

 Never commit the `.env` file or actual API keys to version control.

+## Setup Firebase

+1. Get `google-services.json` from Firebase Console
+2. Place it in `android/app/google-services.json`
+3. Never commit this file to version control